 As seen in the screenshots above, give a sensible amount of space to the preview pane and you hardly get a thumbnail bigger than the large thumbnail View option in the file explorer.
 To have a big enough preview thumbnail the preview pane needs an absurd amount of space.
 It’s useful if you’re someone who doesn’t use the thumbnail view in Windows Explorer.
 It also becomes a bit useful when the file you want to preview is a Video or Audio file.
 But there is a better solution.
 You just have to look, up in the Microsoft Store.

-Install QuickLook from Microsoft Store
+Install Windows 10 QuickLook from Microsoft Store

 QuickLook is a free app on the Microsoft Store which will let you easily preview files.
 Unlike the Preview pane in file explorer, QuickLook does not require an additional pane in the Explorer window.
 To preview a document, image, audio or video just select it and hit the spacebar on your keyboard.
 A preview window, large enough, will open up letting you preview the file.
-To close the preview, simply press the spacebar key again or press Esc key.
+To close the preview, simply press the spacebar key again or press the Esc key.

 The QuickLook app supports a number of popular document, image, video and audio formats.
 To be able to preview files you just have to run the QuickLook app once after installing it.
 As you can see in the screenshots, a previewed file can be opened with an app associated with the file format from within the preview window.
 For instance, you can notice the Open with Groove Music option in the audio preview window above since Groove Music happens to be my default audio player.